 - Roll of Honour

-- Who's Who ( free through the in the borough libraries service)
+- Who's Who (free through the Borough's libraries)

-- The Oxford Dictionary of National Biography (free through the borough libraries service
+- The Oxford Dictionary of National Biography (free through the Borough's libraries)

 Subscription or individual payments may be required to access these sites: